← Back to Blog

 Format as a structured report.

 This weekly analysis replaces hours of manual support review and gives your product team actionable signal they would not otherwise have.
+A single FAQ entry added from this analysis can deflect 15–20 tickets a week indefinitely.

 Step 5: Set Guardrails So AI Never Goes Off-Script